-Eggless Malai Cake, this name makes me remind of my childhood.
-I have lots of memories related to this cake.
-My mom used to bake this cake for me and my sister.
+Eggless Malai Cake recipe reminds me of my childhood.
+I have lots of memories related to malai cake.
+My mom used to make this recipe of malai cake for me and my sister.
 That was the time when oven was a luxury in homes.
-She used to bake this cake in Pressure cooker (her old prestige cooker).
+She used to bake this malai cake recipe in cooker (her old prestige cooker).

-With time, many things change.
+With time, many things changes.
 As we grow, we generally forget many of our childhood friends, food etc. I am not different.
 It’s been more than a year I started my blog and started sharing my baking recipes.
-But until now, did not remember to share my first official baked recipe.
+But until now, did not remember to share my first official baked eggless cake with malai.

-Last week when I and my son were discussing about my childhood, he asked, ” Did Nani (my mom) use to bake when you were small, just like now you bake for me?”
-This question immediately refreshed my childhood memories and this eggless Malai cake recipe.
-I called my mom, checked the recipe with her and baked this cake for my son.
+Last week when I and my son were discussing about my childhood, he asked,” Did Nani (my mom) use to bake when you were small, just like now you bake for me?”
+This question immediately refreshed my childhood memories and this recipe of malai cake.
+I called my mom, checked the recipe with her and baked this malai cake for my son.

-After baking it, I couldn’t resist myself from tasting it and cut it when it was still warm.
+I couldn’t resist myself from biting it as soon as it was done.
+Did not wait for it to cool, sliced it and ate.
 I don’t have a sweet tooth but the aroma of freshly baked eggless Malai cake made me a child again.
 I bet, this cake will not stay even for a day on you shelf.
-This cake, like the eggless chocolate cake and coffee date cake, has become another favourite cake of my son.
+This cake, like the eggless chocolate cake and coffee date cake, has become another favorite cake of my son.

 |Malai (fresh cream)||1 cup (240 ml)|